-Drivers are responsible to ensure the shippers are loading the correct products on your trailer.
+Drivers are responsible for ensuring the shippers are loading the correct products on your trailer.

-- Confirm the product matches the BOL documents. - Confirm your BOL destination matches what you received from dispatch on the mobile comm system. - Drivers are also responsible to ensure that all products are delivered safely, on time and undamaged. - Confirm the receiver accepted the product without any issues noted on the BOL. - Call dispatch immediately if there is any kind of discrepancy.
+- Confirm the product matches the BOL documents. - Confirm your BOL destination matches what you received from dispatch on the mobile comm system. - Drivers are also responsible for ensuring that all products are delivered safely on time and undamaged. - Confirm the receiver accepted the product without any issues noted on the BOL. - Call dispatch immediately if there is any kind of discrepancy.